Greatest Literature banner

 Too dark for the screen?

-The Day of the Locust (1975): Director John Schlesinger; writer Waldo Salt; featuring William Atherton, Karen Black, Donald Sutherland, Burgess Meredith, Richard Dysart
+The Day of the Locust (1975): Film, 144 minutes; director John Schlesinger; writer Waldo Salt; featuring William Atherton, Karen Black, Donald Sutherland, Burgess Meredith, Richard Dysart

 You'd think so.
 But The Day of the Locust met with mixed reviews and meagre audiences.